I7-Examples/When-in-Rome-1/docs/source.txt

 Section 1 - Some words from later episodes

-Instead of tieing something to something, say "Your days as an Eagle Scout are behind you."
+Instead of tying something to something, say "Your days as an Eagle Scout are behind you."

 Understand "use [a wearable thing]" as wearing.
 Understand "use [an edible thing]" as eating.
 Understand "use [an enterable container]" as entering.